Coaches Frequently Asked Questions

 All coaching teams are also provided with a full set of baseball equipment (including balls).

-New in 2019, every coach will have free access to the TeamSnap app, widely regarded as the best team management app in the market.
+Yes, every coach will have free access to the TeamSnap app, widely regarded as the best team management app in the market.
 Coaches can view player availability, schedules, field locations, and easily communicate with the team all through the Team Snap mobile app.
 All information is linked to the website.
 Coaches will receive their team's TeamSnap account by Opening Day.

 Any reported incidents of coaches, parents, players or spectators bullying or showing aggressive behaviour toward coaches, players or umpires are reviewed by the convenor and may be reviewed by the KWHLB Disciplinary Committee where any disciplinary action is determined.
 Disciplinary action may include a warning, or game(s), season or league suspensions.
 Details are outlined in the KWHLB Codes of Conduct.